 Playstyle: Ranged / Caster

-How it works: You cast the Spark spell, which releases erratic lightning orbs.
-In tight corridors or small boss arenas, these sparks bounce multiple times, hitting the same enemy repeatedly.
-This multiplies your damage significantly.
+How it works: You cast Spark, which releases erratic lightning orbs.
+In tight corridors or small boss arenas, those sparks bounce multiple times and hit the same enemy over and over.
+That’s where the real damage comes from.

-Advice: Focus on “Cast Speed” and “Projectile Speed” on your gear.
-The faster the sparks move, the farther they travel and the more enemies they hit.
+Advice: Stack “Cast Speed” and “Projectile Speed” on your gear.
+Faster sparks = more range = more enemies deleted.

 - + Clears maps instantly